MichelaPozzi/2025-topic-03-group-02/README.md

 ## Repository
 1. **Main Analysis Code**
 The main part of the project, the code, can be found under "2025-topic-03-group-02-code_final.Rmd".
+A rendered (knitted) version is also available in the repository for easier viewing.
 > Note: The code was partially written with AI assistance using ChatGPT 4.o.

 2. **Datasets**